-- Export the z/OS CA certificate to PKCSK23DER format.
-You need extra RACF permission for this. - Perform a binary FTP of the exported certificate. h. - Convert the certificate to a PEM file. - Create a merged file from the outputs of step 9 and the new CA PEM file. - Insert the new file name into the KEY parameter of the SSL statement in the DBMOVER configuration file:
+- a.
+Export the z/OS CA certificate to PKCSK23DER format.
+You need extra RACF permission for this. - b.
+Perform a binary FTP of the exported certificate. - c.
+Convert the certificate to a PEM file. - d.
+Create a merged file from the outputs of step 9 and the new CA PEM file. - e.
+Insert the new file name into the KEY parameter of the SSL statement in the DBMOVER configuration file: